jrhoun/jrhoun.com/content/posts/sorting-out-thoughts-on-reopening.md

 1. The biblical mandate to love my neighbor and pursue my neighbor's interests above mine own
     * Closely correlated: the biblical mandate to consider the poor, widowed, and orphaned - especially of the household of faith.
 1. A biblical framework that recognizes (but does not idolize) the rationality given to us by our rational God
-1. The honoring and submission to good-faith authorities
+1. The honoring of and submission to good-faith authorities
 1. Humility
 1. Charity